jsom1/jsom1.github.io/_walkthroughs/Blue.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_blue_srchsploit.png)
 </div>

 The 4th one should work on Windows 7, and we see **EternalBlue** in the results.
 The box probably gets its name from it, so it's a hint that we're on the right track.
 I had never heard of EternalBlue, and this makes me curious.\\
 According to the internet, EternalBlue is an exploit developed by the NSA and revealed by the group of hackers *The Shadow Brokers* in April 2017.\\
 This exploit uses a breach in the first version of SMB (SMBv1).
-The breach was patched by Microsoft in an update in march 2017 (ms17-010).\\
+The breach was patched in a Microsoft update in march 2017 (ms17-010).\\
 On the one hand nmap says ms17-010 is vulnerable, on the other hand the internet says Microsoft patched the vulnerability in ms17-010...
 This is weird, but we'll see if it works.
 Maybe the version detected is wrong.\\
 We start Metasploit with *msfconsole* and look if the exploit we found in Exploit-DB is available: